Family Law Overview

-These are only a few of the divorce-related issues an experienced Vista, CA family law attorney can assist within your divorce case.
-The office of Attorney Paula D. Kleinman and her Vista, CA legal team, understand how complicated and stressful divorce cases can be, and we take the time to get to know every client we represent so we are fully aware of all the factors in play that might influence their divorce proceedings.
+These are only a few of the divorce-related issues an experienced San Diego family law attorney can assist within your divorce case.
+The office of Attorney Paula D. Kleinman and her legal team, understand how complicated and stressful divorce cases can be, and we take the time to get to know every client we represent so we are fully aware of all the factors in play that might influence their divorce proceedings.
 We believe in providing robust, extensively prepared, comprehensive divorce representation and have a solid record of successful cases behind us.

 Why Do I Need an Attorney?

 Legal costs can be costly.
 It’s not uncommon for individuals planning to divorce to wonder whether they can simply represent their own interests through their divorce proceedings.
 This is not a good idea for several reasons.
 First, a Vista, CA family law attorney will know how to navigate the family court system on your behalf and ensure you do not encounter any administrative or procedural errors that jeopardize your position in your divorce case.
 I can also help you develop a more robust property division proposal and gather the evidence you might need to prove your ownership rights over your separate property.
 My team and I can answer questions you might have during the whole process and basically take your legal concerns off of your plate so you can focus more on your personal life.